Instadapp/avocado-integration/README.md

 Note: The underlying `chainId` can be included with the transaction data.

+> This will trigger the user to sign a EIP-712 based tx message data, which is then used to execute the actions on the chain via the Avocado network

 ## Send Transaction to Avocado (Reveune Sharing Program):

 ```javascript